KDABLabs/sqlate/README.md

 ```

 ### OSX, Windows and Android
-* the Qt 5 version was not tested on these systems as this moment.
-The Qt4 version works on these platforms, on Windows requiring
+* The Qt4 version works on these platforms, on Windows requiring MSVC 2010 (or possibly newer should also work).
+For all systems the
-MSVC 2010 or newer.
-For all systems the PostgreSQL Qt driver must be built and installed and Boost needs to be available.
+PostgreSQL Qt driver must be built and installed and Boost needs to be available
-The Qt4 version can be found by checking out the qt4 branch.

 ### Unit tests